WebCafeTech/quicksight-bundle-migration/README.md

-# AWS Quicksight Asset as a bundle.
+# AWS Quicksight Asset Migration as Bundle.
 This repo contains python scripts to perform migration.
 Import and export of assets.

 ## Quicksight Bundle Export and Download